wp-plugins/ranker-list-widget/readme.txt

 == Upgrade Notice ==

+= 2.0.1 =
+Bug fix for list names that have double quotes.
+Additional double quotes were causing some short codes to display incorrectly.
+Low priority patch, but recommended.

 = 2.0 =
 V2 is out!
 This release updates the Wordpress plugin to our new HTML5 widget.
 Many bugs fixed and new features added, please see changelog for more info.
 V1 widgets will continue to work for some time but we recommend you upgrade immediately for the best experience.